celskeggs/fprime/docs/documentation/index.md

     ---

-    The User Manual dives into F Prime design philosophy and architectural principles, providing deep understanding of how the framework operates.
+    The User Manual dives into F Prime design philosophy and architectural principles, providing a deep understanding of how the framework operates.

     [Visit User Manual](user-manual/index.md){ .md-button .md-button--primary }